Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

     # Set to `false` to disable sampling.
     # enable: true

-    # This property indicates how many requests to analyze in each window before sampling begins.
+    # This property indicates the number of requests to analyze in each window before sampling begins.
     # baseline: 5

     # This property indicates that every *nth* request after the baseline is analyzed.